 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit www.outleadership.com/staterisk.

-San Francisco is the U.S. city with the largest LGBT+ community – about 15% of San Franciscans identify as LGBT+.
+San Francisco is the U.S. city with the largest LGBTQ+ community – about 15% of San Franciscans identify as LGBTQ+.

 There are at least 22 annual Pride festivals in cities around the state.

-76% of Californians support nondiscrimination protections for LGBT+ people.
+76% of Californians support nondiscrimination protections for LGBTQ+ people.

-60% of Californians oppose religious exemptions that allow for discrimination against LGBT+ people.
+60% of Californians oppose religious exemptions that allow for discrimination against LGBTQ+ people.